wikitops/terraform_standard_clouds_architecture/README.md

 To interact easily with Ansible, each plan may create this file : *ansible_inventory_CLOUDNAME

-This file is formated like an Ansible inventory host file and can be used by any playbooks.
+This file is formatted like an Ansible inventory host file and can be used by any playbooks.

 ### SSH Config

-To be able to connect on each private servers throw the bastion cluster, a file named : *ssh-bastion.config should be created by each plan to configure the SSH proxy pass.
+To be able to connect on each private servers throw the bastion cluster, a file named : *ssh-bastion.config is created by each plan to configure the SSH proxy command.

-This file can be used like that :
+This file can be used this way :

 ```
 $ ssh -F ./ssh-bastion.config USERNAME@SERVER.IP